 I bet that once you have tasted a well-cooked naturally raised turkey as I did, you will never eat one of the store-bought frozen turkeys.

-Pasture-raised turkey roams the field and not locked away.
+Crowd Cow Pasture-raised turkeys roam the field and are not locked away.
 This will result in a meat quality that is so much better.
-The meat contains a higher Omega-3 fatty acid count and leaner meat.

 The “normal” process of getting a turkey to your local store is using chlorine and other chemicals in the slaughter process to keep it bacteria-free.